iStock-1390654899-1

 A well-documented procure-to-pay process:

-2. Outline your contract and departmental requirements
+2. Outline your contract management and departmental requirements

 3. Consider automation